EnterpriseDB/tpa/RELNOTES.md

 # TPA release notes

 © Copyright EnterpriseDB UK Limited 2015-2023 - All rights reserved.

+## v23.12 (unreleased)

+### Notable changes

+- TPA-180, TPA-342 Introduce full support for PGD5, including CAMO
+  configuration support based on commit scopes

+- Introduce support for EDB Postgres Extended repository and packages

+### Minor changes

+- TPA-270 Preliminary support for configuring multi-region AWS clusters

+  Multi-region clusters require manual setup of VPCs and VPC peering, and editing config.yml to ensure subnets do not overlap.

+- Enable proxy routing (and, therefore, subgroup RAFT) automatically for --active-locations, and remove the configure option to enable subgroup RAFT globally

+### Bugfixes

+- TPA-327 Ensure the EDB_SUBSCRIPTION_TOKEN is not logged

+- TPA-303 Allow the user to suppress addition of the products/default/release repo to tpa_2q_repositories

+- TPA-359 Ensure that nodes subscribe to bdr_child_group, if available

+  In clusters with multiple subgroups, TPA did not expect instances to be subscribed to the replication sets for both the top group and the subgroup, so it would incorrectly remove the latter from the node's subscribed replication sets.

+- TPA-354 Fail reliably with a useful error if Postgres doesn't start

+  Due to an Ansible bug, the deployment would not fail if Postgres did not start on some instances, but did start on others (e.g., due to a difference in the configuration).
+Continuing on with the deployment resulted in errors when trying to access `cluster_facts` for the failed hosts later.

+- Don't call bdr.alter_node_replication_sets() on witnesses for BDR 4.3+

+  This adjusts to a new restriction in BDR versions where witness nodes are not handled with a custom replication set configuration.

+- TPA-174, TPA-248 Replace harcoded "barman" references to enable use of the barman_{user,group} settings to customise the barman user and home directory

+- TPA-347 Add shared_preload_libraries entries, where appropriate, for
+  extensions mentioned under postgres_databases[*].extensions

+- TPA-198 Ensure that pgaudit does not appear before bdr in shared_preload_libraries (to avoid a known crash)

+- Fix syntax error (DSN quoting) in pgd-cli config file

+- Sort endpoints in pgd-proxy config to avoid file rewrites

+  This will likely require a pgd-proxy restart on the next deploy (but it will avoid unnecessary future rewrites/restarts on subsequent deploys).

+- Fix an error while installing rsync from a local-repo on RH systems

+- Fix an error with Apache WSGI module configuration for PEM 9 on Debian systems

+- Don't remove the bdr extension if it has been created on purpose, even if it is unused.

 ## v23.11 (2023-01-31)

 ### Notable changes